 As category theorists, we are looking here at a functor from the category of finite sets (parity cubes) to a Fibonacci category.
-The intersection of two ordinals gives their greatest common divisor, which translates to the functorality of gcd on $F_n$ .
-Primes $e_i$ are in Sets (albeit not in the usual way) while the additive decomposition is in F.
+The intersection of two ordinals gives their greatest common divisor, which translates to the functorality of gcd on F_n .
+Primes e_i are in Sets (albeit not in the usual way) while the additive decomposition is in F.

 In quantum gravity, universal cohomology does not begin with a consideration of classical geometries, which emerge from quantum computation.
-Compactified Minkowski space $SU(2) \times U(1)$ emerges from $B_3$ ribbons [6].
-Observe the interplay here of different primes: the prime power axis labels (paths) or the truncation of a cubic lattice using qudits (vertex rule).
+The compactified Minkowski space component SU(2) emerges from B_3 ribbons [6].
+Prime powers act as a tensor coarse graining of cubic diagrams, as we would expect with mutually unbiased bases.
+We truncate an axis by qudits, where anyons use only F_d dits.
+Each edge on the torus homology has p + 1 points.

 The recovery of l-adic and other cohomologies is now studied by mathematicians using deformation parameters.
-Golden ring deformations are a basis for generic real and complex numbers.
-From this perspective, focusing on higher dimensional categorical axioms, we don't worry too much about the preponderence of infinite dimensional diagrams.
+Golden ring integers are a basis for generic real and complex numbers.
+From this perspective, focusing on higher dimensional axioms, we don't worry too much about the preponderence of infinite dimensional diagrams.
 Limits are easy to define and it all comes down to good choices for finite diagrams.